rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 * [Maximilian Schrems - Irish High Court - Court of Justice of the European Union](https://en.wikipedia.org/wiki/Max_Schrems#.27Europe_v_Facebook.27_lawsuit)
 * [Hans de With - Bundesverfassungsgericht](http://www.ip-watch.org/2015/12/02/german-intelligence-services-oversight-body-files-action-against-government/)

 In any case, the whole thing is way better than [the previous one based on war machines](https://en.wikipedia.org/wiki/Wassenaar_Arrangement).
-[A cheery](https://en.wikipedia.org/wiki/Wassenaar_Arrangement#2013_Amendments):
+[A cherry, mon chéri](https://en.wikipedia.org/wiki/Wassenaar_Arrangement#2013_Amendments):

 >  Google and Facebook criticized the agreement for the restrictions it will place on activities like penetration testing, sharing information about threats, and bug bounty programs.

-The ones
+The

 > profiteering gluttons

-that more abused of crowd-sourcing (ie: to make it rain peanuts, instead of paying wages) were complaining.
+that more abused of crowd-sourcing (ie: to make it rain peanuts, instead of paying wages), were complaining.
 Eheh.

-# Outcomes: "tutto u cucuzzaru!"
+# Outcome: "tutto u cucuzzaru!"

 > It works like that:
 >